kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 A. Story Maps:

 The team will apply this technique where the solution has a greater deal of user interaction (refer to points 1,2 and 3 in introductory statement furter above).
-Sory Maps are representation of a backlog that provides additional context regarding how the backlog items are related to each other and when the team is planning to deliver them.
+Story Maps are representation of a backlog that provides additional context regarding how the backlog items are related to each other and when the team is planning to deliver them.

 The following techniques will be used by the team to facilitate creating User stories:

 ```
 i.
 Write out your story one step at a time.

-As a group, talk through the various things that happen in the process writing each thing
+The team talks through the various things that happen in the process writing each thing
 down on a sticky note or index card.
 Each of these items is a user task, which in this
 context is a short verb phrase that describes something people do to reach a goal.